 Walls are very effective at absorbing noise, combined with hedges or trees they can deliver you the peace and quiet you’ve been longing for.
 You can also turn the wall into an aesthetic feature, which will add additional interest and appeal.

 What you see when you’re in your garden is hugely important.
 Changing even the smallest details can make a difference.
 If there are aspects of your garden which you don’t like or can’t remove, because they keep you enclosed or protect you from noise pollution (lampposts, oil tanks, walls, fences etc), then disguise them with shrubs, trees, flowers or screening.

 The aim is to attempt to get a completely private and enclosed garden, one that only allows you to take in the beautiful space that you’ve created.
 This may even include having a secret garden hidden away within the main space.
 This becomes particularly useful when escaping from pets or children, and can be achieved with a simple fence, a DIY potted or stone wall or even a divider made entirely of flowers.
 The choice is up to you and depends on the size and style of your personal garden.

 All of our buildings are delivered and installed free of charge as part of our complete service.
-If you would like to discuss the options for your own building, please call our team on 01760 444229, Contact Us or Request a Callback and we will be happy to create the perfect building for you.
+If you would like to discuss the options for your own building, please do not hesitate to contact us, and we will be happy to create the perfect building for you.